cedrichille/historical-co2-data/emissions_data_app/to_do.md

 - lines of best fit

 # dash_app.py
-- Second axis for third variable?
+- year sliders adjusts to available ranges
 - Select all countries
+- Allow for addition of YoY growth rates to columns
 - order scatter plot by value
 - Line graph trend of subset of countries over years (max 10 countries?)
 - Cumulative emissions (stacked line?)